karisigurd4/DocumentLab/README.md

 * It provides an advanced query language created specifically to extract data from documents
   * Defining documents by queries/patterns allows DocumentLab to understand documents *intelligently*
   * Patterns in DocumentLab are designed to be analogous to how we'd read information with human intuition
-* Production ready for real world data extraction
+* Production ready for real-world data extraction
   * Designed to be as fast as possible
   * [Optimizable via configuration](https://github.com/karisigurd4/DocumentLab/blob/master/Documentation/Configuration.md#Host-system-resource-optimization) for maximum performance on a single host